pfaciana/browserify-string-to-buffer/README.md

+# Notice

+This package is being archived and it's functionality has been merged into https://github.com/pfaciana/browserify-buffer in version 1.1.0.
+Please use that package instead.

 # Browserify (string to) Buffer
 Combine Browserify and Buffer into one wrapper for Gulp Vinyl streams using a user defined string as the input.